 Brown Quail Surveys:

-Wildlife Management staff can also assist hunters by proving copies of forms on request.
+Wildlife Management staff can also assist hunters by providing copies of forms on request.

-- The open season applies only to male birds on King Island.
+- The open season applies only to male birds on King Island; and

-- Pheasants may only be taken with shotguns not exceeding 12 gauge.
+- Pheasants may only be taken with a shotgun not exceeding 12 gauge.

 To obtain a licence, hunters are encouraged to: